yugabyte/yugabyte-db/docs/content/preview/quick-start/kubernetes.md

 The YugabyteDB Kubernetes Operator is available in [Tech Preview](/preview/releases/versioning/#feature-availability).
 The operator automates the deployment, scaling, and management of YugabyteDB clusters in Kubernetes environments.
 It streamlines database operations, reducing manual effort for developers and operators.

-For more information, refer to the GitHub project: [YugabyteDB Kubernetes Operator](https://github.com/yugabyte/yugabyte-k8s-operator).
+For more information, refer to the [YugabyteDB Kubernetes Operator](https://github.com/yugabyte/yugabyte-k8s-operator) GitHub project.